Oppizz/ibflex/README.rst

 **VENDORED PACKAGE NOTICE**
 ---------------------------

-This is a vendored and enhanced version of the original ibflex library by Christopher Singley (https://github.com/csingley/ibflex).
+This is a vendored and enhanced version of the forked ibflex library by vroonhof (https://github.com/vroonhof/ibflex).
+Original ibflex library by Christopher Singley
+(https://github.com/csingley/ibflex).

 This fork
+   * includes additional enum values for IBKR codes

+**README FROM FORK**
+This fork
    * includes additional data fields beyond the upstream version
    * incorporates similar improvements from robcohen/ibflex2
    * includes an opt-in mechanism to be tolerant against IBKR adding new but unimportant attributes on a regular basis.

-The version number
-includes a "+vroonhof.vendored" suffix to distinguish it from the original package.

 **ORGINAL README**
 ------------------